Control of Nanoscale Materials under the Toxic Substances Control Act

 Canada-U.S. Regulatory Cooperation Council (RCC) Nanotechnology Initiative

 On February 4, 2011, Prime Minister Stephen Harper and U.S. President Barack Obama announced the creation of the Canada-U.S. Regulatory Cooperation Council to better align the two countries' regulatory approaches in various areas, including nanotechnology.
-As part of this initiative, a Nanotechnology Work Plan (PDF) (3 pp, 77K) was developed to increase regulatory transparency and coordination between both countries with respect to nanomaterials.
+As part of this initiative, a Nanotechnology Work Plan was developed to increase regulatory transparency and coordination between both countries with respect to nanomaterials.

-The final reports from this initiative address the issues listed below and include recommendations on ways Canada and the United States can align their work on nanomaterials that are classified as new substances, regulated in Canada and the United States under the Canadian Environmental Protection Act, 1999 (CEPA, 1999) and TSCA, respectively.
+The initiative recommended ways Canada and the United States can align their work on nanomaterials that are classified as new substances, regulated in Canada and the United States under the Canadian Environmental Protection Act, 1999 (CEPA, 1999) and TSCA, respectively.

 Organisation for Economic Cooperation and Development (OECD)

 OECD has established a Working Party on Manufactured Nanomaterials (WPMN);that is engaged in a variety of projects to further understanding of the properties and potential risks of nanomaterials:

 - Cooperation on the environmentally sustainable use of nanotechnology

 EPA is actively participating in the Working Party and contributes to all of the projects which help leverage international expertise and resources.
 EPA hosted the OECD Expert Meeting on Categorization of Manufactured Nanomaterials on September 17-19, 2014, in Washington, DC.
 The outcome of the workshop and these OECD projects will contribute to EPA's efforts to evaluate the potential impacts of nanoscale materials on human health and the environment.